-NAF is a national network of education, business, and community leaders who work together to ensure high school students are college, career, and future ready.
-NAF has grown from one NAF Academy of Finance in New York City to hundreds of academies across the country focusing on growing industries including: finance, hospitality & tourism, information technology, engineering, and health sciences.
+Students who will enroll in the Academy of Finance will have the full support of the NAF network.
+NAF is a national network of education, business, and community leaders who work together to ensure high school students are college, career, and future ready. • NAF has grown from one NAF Academy of Finance in New York City to hundreds of academies across the country focusing on growing industries including: finance, hospitality & tourism, information technology, engineering, and health sciences.
 During the 2016-17 school year nearly 100,000 students attended 675 NAF academies across 36 states, including DC and the US Virgin Islands.
 In 2016, NAF academies reported 96% of seniors graduated with 92% of graduates planning to go to college.
 Students will have access to the most current, cutting-edge, business curriculum as well as opportunities to enhance their 21st Century skills through the use of NAF's project based learning initiative.
 In addition to the curriculum, Academy of Finance (AOF) students will also have the opportunity to work side-by-side with the Fayette County School Employees Credit Union student branch during lunch periods.
 The credit union opened their first student branch in our high school in 2015.
 They have been a great partner and have given AOF students hands on experience in the world of banking.

-Students will also have the opportunity to compete in the annual Fayette County Buto Shark Tank.
-All AOF students will have the opportunity to complete a paid internship through partners we have in the area.
-Finally, students will receive 3 college credits for taking Accounting II to Community College.
-The credits earned are easily transferable to most universities Special Graduation Recognition AOF students are eligible for completer's status upon graduation if they enroll in an one dual enrollment/AP course, and complete an internship.
-All AOF completers will receive a black honors cord to wear at graduation along with NAF, which is an industry recognized certificate which may open doors to all of National Complete States and States State none of the many local business hrough Westmoreland County es and colleges in Pennsylvania.
-Ind pass three AOF courses, take with a completer's certificate from NAF network partners to Co., Capital One Bank,

-Course descriptions are available in the back of this Course Planning Guide.
-The Aca Course Options are listed below: N V

-612 FINANCIAL ACCOUNTING I (Freshman, Sophomores, Juniors, and Seniors) (1 CREDIT)

-613 HONORS FINANCIAL ACCOUNTING II (Sophomores, Juniors and Seniors) (May be substituted for senior Math credit by members of NAF Finance Academy) (Dual Enrollment/College Credit Option) (1 CREDIT)

-650 FOUNDATIONS OF INVESTING (Freshmen, Sophomores, Juniors, and Seniors) (1 CREDIT)

-651 ENTREPRENEURSHIP (Sophomores, Juniors and Seniors) (1 CREDIT)

-ACADEMY OF FINANCE Sequence of Courses Reminder that AOF students are eligible for completer's status upon graduation if they enroll take one dual enrollment/AP course, and complete an internship. l in and pass three AOF courses
+Students will also have the opportunity to compete in the annual Fayette County L to Shark Tank.
+Business Pitch Competition, similar All AOF students will have the opportunity to complete a paid internship throug h one of the many local business partners we have in the area.
+Finally, students will receive 3 college credits for taking Accounting II Community College.
+The credits earned are easily transferable to most universit AOF students are eligible for completer's status upon graduation if they enroll in a one dual enrollment/AP course, and complete an internship.
+All AOF completers will receive a black honors cord to wear at graduation along NAF, which is an industry recognized certificate which may open doors to all of include: Verizon Wireless, Hewlett Packard Enterprises, JP Morgan Chase & Johnson & Johnson, Marriott Hotel Resorts & Suites, MasterCard, Moody's, and A with a completer's certificate from NAF network partners to Co., Capital One Bank, e descriptions are available in the back of this Course Planning Guide.
+The Ace Options are listed below: eademy of Finance 612 FI NANCIAL ACCOUNTING I (Freshman, Sophomores, Juniors, and Seniors) (1 CREDIT) (May b ONORS FINANCIAL ACCOUNTING II (Sophomores, Juniors and Seniors) e substituted for senior Math credit by members of NAF Finance Academy) Enrollment/College Credit Option) (1 CREDIT) 650 F DUNDATIONS OF INVESTING (Freshmen, Sophomores, Juniors, and Seniors) (1 CREDIT) 651 EI NTREPRENEURSHIP (Sophomores, Juniors and Seniors) (1 CREDIT) Sequ Remind DEMY OF FINANCE ence of Courses der that AOF students are eligible for completer's status upon graduation if they enre ne dual enrollment/AP course, and complete an internship. oll in and pass three AOF courses Grade 9 650 FOUNDATIONS OF INVESTING Grade 10 (Select at least one class) 650 FOUNDATIONS OF INVESTING 612 FINANCIAL ACCOUNTING I 651 ENTREPRENEURSHIP Grade 11 (Select at least one class) 650 FOUNDATIONS OF INVESTING 612 FINANCIAL ACCOUNTING I

-Grade 9

-650 FOUNDATIONS OF INVESTING

-Grade 10 (Select at least one class)

-650 FOUNDATIONS OF INVESTING

-612 FINANCIAL ACCOUNTING I

-651 ENTREPRENEURSHIP

-Grade 11 (Select at least one class)

-650 FOUNDATIONS OF INVESTING

-612 FINANCIAL ACCOUNTING I